trigaten/Learn_Prompting/docs/basics/formalizing.md

 ---
-sidebar_position: 3
+sidebar_position: 7
 ---

+# 🟢 Formalizing Prompts

-# 🟢 A "Standard" Prompt
+A "Standard" Prompt

 We have heard of a few different formats of prompts thus far.
 Following Kojima et al. (@kojima2022large), we will refer to prompts that consist